Space-based cm/kg-scale Laser Interferometer for Quantum Gravity

 for absorption.
 Here, $\hbar$ is the reduced Planck constant, $\varepsilon$ is the dielectric constant, and $\zeta(z)$ is the Zeta function.
 For emission, $\Gamma_{\rm em}$ is obtained by replacing $T_{\rm env}$ in Eq.~(\ref{radiationemit}) with the temperature of the test masses.

-Finally, the acceleration noise due to cosmic-ray collisions is calculated using Geant4~\cite{G4} and a cosmic ray flux model~\cite{cosmic-ray-flux}.
-By removing the effects of large events caused by cosmic-ray collisions through data processing and control, the required shielding thickness to sufficiently reduce the noise can be limited to about 1 m for 18 mg test masses.
-The duty cycle — defined as the fraction of time during which the data is usable for analysis — is about 56\% (for details see Appendix~\ref{app:C}).
+Finally, we simulate the acceleration noise from cosmic-ray collisions using Geant4~\cite{G4} and a flux model~\cite{cosmic-ray-flux}\cite{LPF-flux}.
+After removing large events through data processing, the requirement is met with a duty cycle—the fraction of usable data time—of 12\% (see Appendix~\ref{app:D}).

 {\it Simulation---} The parameter~$\Sigma - \det(\bm{\mathcal{V}})$ depends on the fourth power of the variance components and therefore does not follow a Gaussian distribution.
 Consequently, instead of using error propagation, we estimate the integration time required to demonstrate GIE through simulations.
 First, the sample paths of the differential and common mode motions (hereafter referred to as the 'true values'), subject to thermal noise, radiation pressure noise, and feedback noise, are computed using the Euler--Maruyama method~\cite{Maruyama1955ContinuousMP} with a sampling rate of 10\,Hz.
 Second, the measurement data \(Y_\pm\) are generated by multiplying these paths by the optomechanical coupling constants \(\alpha_\pm\) and adding shot noise.
 Finally, the optimal state estimates \(\hat{\bm{x}}\) are obtained by applying the Kalman filter, defined in Eqs.~(\ref{eq:kalman}) and (\ref{eq:riccati}), to the simulated measurement data \(Y_\pm\).